morningtundra/vrfmblog/pages/Design.md

 1. Capture and clarify your goals and criteria
 2. Saves repeating yourself when engaging subcontractors

-The internet is full of guidance on how to write graphic design brief.
+The internet is full of guidance on how to write a graphic design brief.
 For a book, keep it to two pages or less.
 At a minimum it should include the following,

 * A demographic description of your target reader
 * Trim size